alexisio/rs-api/docs/distraction/spotlight.md

-# Global
+# Spotlight

+Module containing Spotlight functions

 * * *

-### getRotation(onDate)
+### Spotlight.getRotation(onDate)

-Returns spotlight's current and upcoming rotations or the spotlight on a lookup date
+Returns spotlight's current and upcoming rotations or the spotlight on a lookup date (available for `rs`)

 **Parameters**